 - Vice President for Non-Computing Students: Megan Okello, UG Stage 3 student, LLB (Hons) Law, Kent Law School

 - Vice President for PGT and Co-Lead of CyberWomen: Zaynah Latif, MSc Cyber Security, School of Computing

-We still hope to fill at least two Vice President roles, one for engaging non-Computing students and the other for managing KMCS3’s marketing and external communication activities.
+We still hope to fill at least one more Vice President role for engaging non-Computing students from a wider range of disciplines.